felixmde/ptoos-xray/README.md

 # ptoos-xray

-Script that annotates the Pokemon: the Origin of the Species e-book with links to descriptions and pictures of the Pokemon within the e-book itself.
+Script that adds a Pokedex chapter to the *Pokemon: Origin of the Species* epub and links Pokemon to the respective section in that chapter.

 It works with the epub that you can download from [Daystar Eld's Patreon](https://www.patreon.com/daystareld/).